Inputs

 Input of type list

 The input of type list receives another input and structures the values obtained by this input as a list.
-The list must receive all values of the same type, with the accepted types being:
+The list must receive all values of the same type.
+The accepted types are:

 In the add-question option, include a text as a question to be repeated to the user for each iteration in the list.